 I just used Google Docs to write a blog post referencing my book, Educational Duct Tape, and while proofreading it I noticed I totally forgot to italicize the book title each time I referenced it.
 I could fix one of them and use the paint format tool to apply that fix to all of them . . . or I could fix one of them, copy it, and then paste it in place of the other ones or . . .

 You can also use it with pasting.
-For example, if I want to add the book’s subtitle – An EdTech Integration Mindset – each time the title is referenced, I can copy the full title with the subtitle, select all instances of the title, and click paste, and it’ll paste it in each place!
+For example, suppose I want to add the book’s subtitle – An EdTech Integration Mindset – each time the title is referenced.
+In that case, I can copy the full title with the subtitle, select all instances of the title, and click paste, and it’ll paste it in each place!
 Pretty cool stuff.

 This feature should be active in all Google accounts at this point.